EU integration and "German Europe"

 We should always keep things in perspective

 Hans Kundnani has a thoughtful analysis of what he perceives as the troubling transformation of the EU (March 28, 2018).
-The crust of his argument is that reforms in recent years have amplified the influence of Germany, while the EU is being refashioned as an IMF-like body for rule enforcement.
+The thrust of his argument is that reforms in recent years have amplified the influence of Germany, while the EU is being refashioned as an IMF-like body for rule enforcement.
 Pro-europeans, he opines, need to be aware of the content and consequences of the European integration process.
 Clinging on to the simplistic narrative of “more Europe” as a necessary good in itself, does not help the cause of a united Europe, because it ultimately benefits German interests.

 Kundnani’s advice for looking into the specifics is sound.
 It calls for the need to keep an open mind, to see things as they actually stand in European politics.
 One can relate to that by thinking about the centrality of austerity in the reform of Europe’s economic governance.
 The focus is on fiscal solidity and macroeconomic competitiveness, which all too often translate into structural reforms for the purposes of internal devaluation.